-Born in Brooklyn, New York City, Benjamin (Baruch) Goldstein was rasied in an orthodox home.
+Benjamin (Baruch) Goldstein was born in 1956 Brooklyn, New York City.
 His father, Israel Goldstein a devout religious man as well as the mother, Miriam Goldstein whose family have generational lineage which went back eight generations to the Baal Hatanya, which was an acronym for Harav Shneur Zalman the founder of the Lubavitch chassidus from the 18th century.
 During the 1929 Hebron Riots, which took place in Hebron, Mandatory Palestine, when some 69 Jews were slaughtered, without the British troops interceding, some of those were relatives of Miriam Goldstein.
 Also the same year in Safred, where 18 Jews were killed as Arabs rioted thru-ought Galilee.
 The conflicts witnessed a total of 133 Jews and 110 Arabs that were killed.
 It also ended the Jewish presence in Hebron as well.
-Both of the Goldstien’s worked in the New York City Board of Education school district.
+Both of the Goldstein's worked in the New York City Board of Education school district.

 “The harsh reality is: if Israel is to avert facing the kinds of problems found in Northern Ireland today, it must act decisively to remove the Arab minority from within its borders.”